ELS-RD/ai.lefebvre-sarrut/README.md

 The easiest and least intrusive way is to use docker.

+> Nota ❗: You need to be logged in to github to pull the image (see [docker login](https://docs.docker.com/engine/reference/commandline/login/)).

 ```shell
 # Building a Material for MkDocs docker image with the non built-in plugins
 docker build -t mkdocs-material-insiders-plugins -f Dockerfile docs